pulumi/actions/README.md

     upload the plan as an artifact, and retrieve it wherever you run `up`
   - On `up`: Where to read the update plan from.

-- `trim-comments-from-front` - (optional) If `true`, then the action will trim long pr comments from the front instead of the back.
-This ensures that the resources summary is always visible.
+- `always-include-summary` - (optional) If `true`, then the action will trim long pr comments from the front instead of the back.
+This ensures that the resources summary is always included in the comment.

 By default, this action will try to authenticate Pulumi with [Pulumi Cloud](https://app.pulumi.com/).
 If you have not specified a